9 Troubleshooting Tips

 9.1.2 Podman

-There are three Dockerfiles in this folder.
+There are three Dockerfiles in the activity-files folder.
 Each has something slightly wrong with it.

 9.1.2.1 Bad Dockerfile 1: